 Let’s be clear – you don’t know jack about demand on the web.
 Neither do I. Unless you research the niche and develop hard numbers; you are spitting in the wind, and the blowback is going to be ugly.

 There is a film you can rent off Netflix called Knocked Up.
 It is worth watching because it is hilarious, but it also contains a very accurate internet business story as a small subplot of the film.

 The male characters in the movie live together in a house.
 They mostly drink beer and smoke illegal substances.
-Ah, but they have a business idea.
+Ah, but they have a business idea and are starting a business online.
 They watch films looking for parts where actresses are nude.
 They then tape these sections.
 Their ultimate goal is to create a site with the clips and charge people to see them.

 There is just one problem.
 Such a site already exists online.
 Instead of researching their idea, they just jumped in based on their belief people would pay to see such content.
 Their efforts proved to be a complete waste of time, although hilarious.

 Fortunately, online research is free and easy to do.
 The first step is to figure out if there is demand for what you intend to offer.
 The best free method for doing this

 is was the Google keyword tool.
 Then Google decided to privatize the information for everyone but paid advertisers.
 You now need to open an Adwords account to get at the information.
 You can watch a tutorial video here:

 Now it is time to focus on the business side of starting a business online.
 Creating a business plan is a smart move.
 It will get you organized if nothing else.
 I’m not going to go into business plans, but there are two areas I want you to really focus on when preparing the plan – monetization and profitability.